 5. Once you get home, brace yourself.
 Your little girl has an avalanche of feelings that she really needs to release.
 That's why she's acting so ornery.
 If you can, get some dinner into both of you before she loses it, by continuing to meet her unhappiness with empathy (and by having something ready that you can quickly reheat.)

-Then, see yourself as her “can opener” to help her uncork all those feelings and get them off her chest.
+6. Help her cry.
+Then, create enough safety that your daughter can show you all those feelings and get them off her chest.
 How?
+Summon up all your compassion.
 Gently set a reasonable limit.
-For instance, you might say, “It’s time to take your bath now.
+For instance, you might say, “It's time to take your bath now.
 Remember, five minutes ago, you chose to take your bath in five minutes.
-It has been five minutes and now it’s time.”
+It has been five minutes and now it's time.”
 When your daughter yells “STOP IT MOMMY!” you can meet her anger with empathy and kindness but stick firm to your limit.
-“You wish it wasn’t bath time so you could keep playing.
-But it’s late and we need to get you washed up and ready for bed.”
+“You wish it wasn't bath time so you could keep playing.
+But it's late and we need to get you washed up and ready for bed.”

 At this point, your daughter will most likely have a meltdown.
 If she doesn't, repeat your firm limit, coupled with warmth, and that will almost certainly trigger her tears.
 (You know how when you really need to cry, and someone is kind to you, you melt?)

 When your daughter launches into crying or raging, stay close.
-Say “It’s ok to cry.
-It’s ok to be mad.
-You can let all your angries and sadness out.
-I’ll be right here.
-I love you and I see how much you’re hurting.”
+Say “It's ok to cry.
+It's ok to be mad.
+I'm be right here.
+I see how much you're hurting.”